Copper Creek Outfitters and Kennel

 PLEASE NOTE ALL PUPPIES ARE SOLD AT LIMITED REGISTRATION BREEDER WILL RELEASE LIMITED TO FULL WHEN ALL RECOMMENDED TESTING IS DONE.
 (GENETIC TEST, KNEE, HIP, CARDIO AND EYE CERT)

-here is a general overview of what you get when you purchase a Copper Creek Labrador Retriever.
+here is a general overview of what you get when you purchase a Copper Creek Puppy.

-• each one of our females and males we use have been put through genetic testing so we know we are producing health puppies for you and your family. we do not breed any dogs that are carriers or effected by any genetic issues.
+• each one of our females and males we use have been put through genetic testing as well as OFA testing, so we know we are producing health puppies for you and your family. we do not breed any dogs that are effected by any genetic issues.

-• each puppy is sent home with dewclaws removed, de wormed at 2 4 6 and 8 weeks, first set of shots and first vet check, parents pedigree, started on heart guard, and a puppy starter pack (starter bag of food, a toy with litter smell on it and a blanket) along with a copy of our contract.
+• each puppy is sent home with dewclaws removed Boykin get tails docked, de wormed at 2 4 6 and 8 weeks, first set of shots, boosters and first vet check, parents pedigree, started on heart guard, and a puppy starter pack (starter bag of food, a toy with litter smell on it and a blanket), Alpha Dog Nutrition Optipup, along with a copy of our contract and page of coupon codes

-• we strive to give the best pups out there and we are confident in them that we send each pup home with a 30 month health guarantee. if anything is wrong health wise with the pup we will give you a new pup at the same price as the first one you bought.
+• we strive to give the best pups out there and we are confident in them that we send each pup home with a 30 month health guarantee.
+If any unforseen congenital or genetic disease is diagnosed in one of our puppies we will replace the puppy with a pup of like value

 • each pup is handled from day one and exposed to lots of sights sounds and smells by eight weeks.